 As far as retirement is concerned, people’s expectations are not always in line with reality.
 While the average expected age of retirement is 66, the actual average retirement age is 62.
 Somewhat surprisingly, that’s the highest it’s ever been.
 This means many people decide to retire before they’ve reached eligibility for one or more government programs like Medicare.
 If you’re one of the many Americans thinking about retiring before 65, what other options do you have?

 In this article, we’ll cover a few things you should consider if you’re considering an early retirement.

 As you’re deciding when to retire, there are several trade-offs to consider.
 For example, retiring earlier may mean more time spent in retirement.
 However, you’ll most likely have to make due with less money to enjoy it.
 Similarly, while you may be excited to enjoy the freedom that comes with retiring as early as possible, many people find that life without a job or other day-to-day commitments lacks a sense of purpose or meaning.

 Neither of these scenarios is presented to suggest that retiring early isn’t the right choice for you.
 They are simply good frameworks to help you decide when to retire.
 Take time to consider your options; many of the choices you make early on can have a ripple effect across all of your retirement years.

 You can start collecting social security benefits as early as 62.
 However, the longer you wait, the higher your monthly benefit will be for the rest of your life.
 For example, if you start collecting at 62, your benefit could be up to 30% less than it would be at your full retirement age.
 This provides a significant incentive to wait as long as you can before you begin collecting.

-For help making this decision, use our Social Security Calculator.
+For help making this decision, use our Social Security Optimizer.
 It will help you estimate your monthly benefit amounts and optimize for your maximum lifetime benefit.
 If you have general questions about Social Security, check out our explainer article below to learn the basics.